🖌️ Professional Cabinet Painting · Massachusetts

 🟡

-You want white, gray, navy, or two-tone cabinets Painting is the most affordable way to change cabinet color entirely.
+You want white, gray, navy, sage, or two-tone kitchen cabinets Painting is the most affordable way to change your cabinet color entirely — any color from Benjamin Moore, Sherwin-Williams, or custom match.

 🚫

-A previous DIY paint job failed — brush marks, peeling, chipping Professional spray application eliminates brush strokes and delivers lasting durability.
+A previous DIY paint job is chipping, peeling, or showing brush marks Professional spray application with proper cabinet surface preparation eliminates brush strokes and delivers a long-lasting, factory finish cabinets deserve.

 💚

-Your door style is fine — you just need a color change No reason to replace solid doors just to get a different color.
+Your door style is fine — you just need a new color No need to replace solid, well-built doors just to update the color.
+Cabinet painting preserves your existing cabinetry investment.

 💰

-You want the most budget-friendly kitchen refresh Starting at $4,900, painting is the most affordable professional cabinet update.
+You want the most budget-friendly professional kitchen cabinet update Starting at $4,900, painting is the most affordable way to modernize kitchen cabinets — significantly less than refacing or replacement.

 Your cabinet boxes are structurally sound — no rot, water damage, or failing joints

-You're happy with your current kitchen layout and don't need to move walls
+You're happy with your current door style and only need a color change

 May not be the right fit if...

-Your cabinet boxes are damaged, rotting, or structurally failing
+Your cabinet boxes are water-damaged, rotting, or structurally failing

 You need to change your kitchen layout or move walls — consider a kitchen remodel